Beyond-Voice: Towards Continuous 3D Hand Pose Tracking on Commercial Home Assistant Devices: Related Work

-Hand tracking systems using acoustic sensing mainly consist of gesture classification systems\cite{amaging2022, wang2020push, gupta2012soundwave, yang2023sequence} and single-point localization systems\cite{nandakumar2016fingerio, wang2016device, mao2019rnn, liu2022acoustic}.
-For example, in SoundTrack\cite{gupta2012soundwave}, the Doppler effect of the sound signals caused by the moving hand is used for classifying a limited set of course-grained pre-defined gestures. \cite{amaging2022} achieves 2D imaging of multi-parts, but they still only do gesture classification because of the limited imaging quality.
+For example, in SoundTrack\cite{gupta2012soundwave}, Doppler effect caused by the moving hand is used for classifying a limited set of course-grained pre-defined gestures. \cite{amaging2022} achieves 2D imaging of multi-parts, but they still only do gesture classification because of the limited imaging quality.
 FingerIO\cite{nandakumar2016fingerio} is an OFDM-based finger tracking system that achieves an under-centimeter finger location accuracy and enables 2D finger drawing in the air using off-the-shelf mobile devices such as smartphones.
 Wang et al. \cite{wang2016device} propose a phase-based method known as Low Latency Acoustic Phase (LLAP) that allows for high-resolution localization of the fingertip.
 Mao et al. \cite{mao2019rnn} use a recurrent neural network (RNN) based method to localize the hand as a single point in a room-scale using MUSIC AoA algorithm.
 While these systems can continuously track a finger, they pick up the signal reflected from the nearest point of the hand/body, so they only measure the hand/body as a single point rather than recognizing the individual motions of multi-part joints. \cite{li2020fm} tracks multi-target from multiple hands but <=2 targets per hand.
 In contrast, our system can track the multi-parts and detect all 21 keypoints to reconstruct a hand skeleton.